kubernauts/dok-example-us/stock-con/README.md

 # The stock consumer

-The stock consumer (`stock-con`) consumes data from the [stock generator](../stock-gen/) and performs various calculations on different endpoint on it.
+The stock consumer (`stock-con`) consumes data from the [stock generator](../stock-gen/) and performs various calculations on different endpoints on it.

 - [Local development](#local-development)
 - [Endpoints](#endpoints)